 Ana Flor sits down with Gus Van Dender of Work Better Connected PodCast to discuss company culture and the philosophies she brings to ATTOM Data Solutions.
 Ana goes over what she believes company culture is, how it affects a workplace, and how our actions and choices can change the culture of a business.
-Ana, Vice President of People and Culture, has been in HR for over 10 years and with ATTOM Data Solutions nearly 2 years where she brings her views of a strong positive culture to her everyday leadership.
+Ana, Executive Vice President of People and Culture, has been in HR for over 10 years and with ATTOM Data Solutions nearly 2 years where she brings her views of a strong positive culture to her everyday leadership.

 What is culture?